-Seastrand, a Republican, was the representative for California's 22nd congressional district from 1995 to 1996.
+Seastrand was the representative for California’s 22nd congressional district and was a Republican.
+She served from 1995 to 1996.

-The chart is based on the bills Seastrand sponsored and cosponsored.
+The chart is based on the bills Seastrand sponsored and cosponsored from Jan 3, 1991 to Oct 3, 1996.
 See full analysis methodology.

 Seastrand was the primary sponsor of 1 bill that was enacted: